Updated: Apr 26

 Roll slowly and gently and as mentioned above, pause when you find a tight spot and breath through it.

-We look forward to hearing your thoughts about this article!
 We hope you have now a better idea of how to use a foam roller for back pain and to crack your back in a safe way!